Tag: Service Disconnect Labels

 Having seen the Fein Multi-Tool on TV many times, I thought I should try this tool at one of my jobs.
 I initially purchased a cheap electric imitation Multi-Tool.
 Surprisingly, it worked very well, so I eventually bought a better model and loved them both.

 The Protractor Level was initially purchased to help me with bending electrical conduit.
-It was helpful for that; however, there were other ways it was used on the job site, such as: Determining the angle of a pitched ceiling or a roof.
+It was helpful for that; however, there were other ways it was used on the job site, such as Determining the angle of a pitched ceiling or a roof.

 I got my Burndy Wire Mike as a gift from a sales rep I worked for.
 It measures all different wire types and sizes.
 I have used it a few times and would have used it more if it was non-conductive.